instantlinux/docker-tools/images/vsftpd/README.md

 cat kubernetes.yaml | envsubst | kubectl apply -f -
 ~~~

-Status: DO NOT USE.
-I've had constant segfault crashes with vsftpd version 3.0.3 under Alpine and Ubuntu.
+Status: There's a recent fix for segfault crashes with vsftpd version 3.0.3 under Alpine that will come out in a future version.
+This one has a workaround that may work for you.
 I've switched to proftpd (see that image).

 ### Variables